spechub/Hets/README.md

       brew install binutils glib libglade cairo gtk fontconfig freetype gettext spechub/hets/udrawgraph brew install ant
       ```
-* If you work with OWL ontologies, build OWL tools before running hets
+* If you work with OWL ontologies, build OWL tools before running hets.
+Warnings produced by stack (like "You are not the owner of '/.stack-work/'.
+Aborting to protect file permissions")
+  can be ignored as the script doesn't use ghc or stack in general.
   ```
   sudo make install-owl-tools
   ```